 You can also grow bamboo indoors in soil.
 Plants grown in soil will grow faster and larger, than plants grown in water.

 Bamboo is a lucky symbol, bringing you good fortune.
 This is a major reason for its popularity.
-It is most notably a symbol to be lucky in love.
+It is most notably a symbol of being lucky in love.

 Perennial, Bambuseae

 Bamboo plants can be grown from cuttings.
-Select healthy, vigorous, young canes and roots in water.
+Select healthy, vigorous, young canes.
+They root readily in water.
+Just place them in a jar or glass with an inch of water.

 Also, they are propagated from Rhizomes.
 Plant the rhizomes in large containers.
 Plant them 1 to 2 inches deep.
 The basic varieties are categorized as clumping or running which describes the plant growth habit.
 Clumping varieties are best for indoor houseplants.